 When it comes to family engagement, there is no one-sizefits-all.
+The work needs to account for the needs of families in each community and each organization's capacity to support and sustain efforts.
 Family-centered design can help in this work-listen and partner with families, learn from research, and aspire to new approaches.
 Then, review efforts and redesign for greater impact.
-Through mindful design with families, you will do more and better to empower families.
-We encourage you to envision family engagement as a journey and not a destination.
+Through mindful design with families, you will do more and better to empower families.We encourage you to envision family engagement as a journey and not a destination.
 Be bold, aspire, innovate, iterate, and evaluate.